-- 2 Garlic minced
+- 2 cloves Garlic minced

-- 1 Teaspoon Sriracha optional
+- 1 Teaspoon Sriracha (note 2)

 - 1 Tablespoon Rice Vinegar

-- Place in the fridge for 30 minutes - overnight (the longer you marinate, the more flavorful your chicken will be!)
+- Place in the fridge for 30 minutes - overnight (the longer you marinate, the more flavorful your chicken will be).

-- Use tongs to flip the breasts, then cover and cook this side for another 5-7.
+- Heat grill/pan to medium-high heat and brush with oil.
+Add chicken to pan/grill and cover with lid.
+Cook on this side for 7 minutes.
+Flip the breasts, then cover and cook on the second side for another 5-7.
 You'll know the chicken is done once the internal temp has reached 165 F.

 Fans Also Made These Low Carb Recipes: